jon-terschan/microclimate-taitahills/README.md

 # Contents
-This repo contains code I (re)-wrote to:
+This repo contains code I authored or heavily adapted to:
-* extract structural metrics from pre-processed point cloud data (mostly adapted from supervisors),
+* extract vegetation plant area density, index, and other metrics reflecting vegetation structure from pre-processed point cloud data (mostly adapted from supervisors),
-* process microclimate and macroclimate data,
+* process microclimate and macroclimate data according to the the,
-* create figures,
-as part of my unpublished Master's thesis *Assessing the Impact of TLS-Derived Vegetation Structure on Microclimatic Variability in Taita Hills, Kenya*.
+* create publication ready figures, as part of my unpublished Master's thesis *Assessing the Impact of TLS-Derived Vegetation Structure on Microclimatic Variability in Taita Hills, Kenya*.
 Code is commented and semi-reproducible.
 File dependencies are not provided due to file size limitations, licensing reasons, and time constraints.

 ## Temperature Data